Free Tattoo Stencil Tips And Tricks For Beginners

 Take your time

-There’s no rush when it comes on to applying a tattoo stencil to the skin.
+There’s no rush when it comes to applying a tattoo stencil to the skin.
 Getting the placement right is everything.
 Let’s say you just slap a stencil on your client’s back.
 Halfway through the tattoo, you might realize that it was not aligned properly.
 Now, you have a client with a crooked tattoo and loads of compensating and apologizing to do.
 You can avoid so many mistakes by simply taking your time.

 Use a skin marker to help with placement